Diploma in Oral Health Therapy (C72)

 1. detect changes in physical appearance, colour and contour

-2. read accurately medication/drug labels, markings on syringes and manometers, written and electronic communication.
+2. read medication/drug labels, markings on syringes, printed and written documents, coloured digital readings on medical/clinical devices and electronic health records accurately

 Take your first steps towards a rewarding career in oral healthcare